GSU-Analytics/oracle-sql-training/Course_Setup.md

 ```

 This will return all tables and column-level documentation available in the STUDENT schema.

+> Tables beginning with the word `BIN` reference recently deleted items.
+We have written the query above to exclude them from your results.

 For more details, consult Labs 1.3 and 2.1 in *Oracle SQL by Example (4th Edition)*.